xesdoog/SmallBase/Readme.md

 - 🚀 Create and extend classes on the fly using a custom `Class` system with inheritance support.
 - 🤖 Entity abstraction (`Entity`, `Vehicle`, `Ped`, etc...).
-- 🧠 Read/write wrappers for script globals and locals using a custom `Accessor` class.
+- 🔢 Read/write wrappers for script globals and locals using a custom `Accessor` class.
-- 🚘 Small `VehicleMods` struct for cloning, customizing, and applying modifications with ease.
-Included in the `Vehicle` class.
 - 🧩 Extensible modular structure (backend, utils, services, etc...).
-- ⚙️ Fully automatic config parser.
+- ⚙️ Fully automatic config parser with custom object serialization/restoration.
+- 🧠 IntelliSense-aware typing for *(almost)* everything.
+- 💬 Dev-friendly logging.

 ### TODO

 - [x] Cleanup `Game.lua` and rewrite the `Self` class.
-- [ ] Add and `Object` class.
+- [ ] Add an `Object` class.
-- [ ] Add a modular UI class.
+- [ ] Add a modular `UI` class.
+- [ ] Add a custom `Thread Manager`.
 - [ ] Showcase examples.